 The 2018-2023 Inclusive Digital Transformation Strategic Plan outlines the path BCIT should take over the next five years to further Mayor Catherine E. Pugh’s vision to Move Baltimore Forward, ensure better customer service and improve those areas of technology that currently hinder city operations and city quality of life.

-Each section not only details the current state and roadmap to achieve the various components, but also describes the investments required to transition and transform technology and services for the City of Baltimore.
+Each section not only details the current state and roadmap needed to achieve the various components, but also describes the investments required to transition and transform technology and services for the City of Baltimore.

 Click each tab below for a brief description of the major strategies outlined in the plan and the top goals for each.